TOPdesk/i18n-puzzles/puzzle3/README.md

 # Unicode passwords

-Most websites that accept passwors have some requirements.
+Most websites that accept passwords have some requirements.
 For example, they make you include at least one digit and at least one capital letter.
-The idea is that if you pick passwords from a large set of possible characters, the password will be harder to brute force.
-It's much harder to brute-force a password that include digits, upper-case and lower-case letters (62 possibilities) instead of just lower-case letters (26 possibilities) You wonder why websites don't encourage you to use accented characters, because it would dramatically increase the possibilities even further.
-Unicode is a great boon for strong passwords.
+The idea is that if you pick passwords from a large set of possible characters, the password will be harder to crack using brute force methods.
+It's much harder to guess a password that include digits, upper-case and lower-case letters (62 possibilities) instead of just lower-case letters (26 possibilities) You wonder why websites don't encourage you to use accented characters, because it would dramatically increase the possibilities even further.
+Unicode is a boon for strong passwords.

 Here we'll look at what such a password system could look like.

 The IT department of a ficticious company named "TOPlap" has decided to introduce new, unicode-based password requirements.
-These criteria are as follows.
+The requirements are as follows:

 - a length of at least 4 and at most 12
 - at least one digit